(Under Rule 12(e) of the Companies (Registered Valuers and Valuation) Rules, 2017)

 5. It is ethical to disclose the lack of knowledge and/or experience to the client before agreeing to perform the service , take all steps necessary to complete the service competently; and describe the lack of knowledge and/or experience and the steps taken to complete the service competently in the report.

-ii) Not to disclose other procedure, which could also be appropriate but not arriving desired result.
+6. For a valuer it is unethical of a service to knowingly fail to: i) identify the appropriate procedure to be applied; ii) Not to disclose other procedure, which could also be appropriate but not arriving desired result.

 7. A Valuer Must Develop and Report Unbiased Analyses, Opinions, and Conclusions.It is unethical to knowingly contribute to or participate in the development, preparation, use, or reporting of an analysis, opinion, or conclusion that is biased.